james-o-dev/bitburner-scripts/README.md

 	 * i.e. If set to 0 - all (non-zero value) targets will be hacked *
 	 * Adjust this depending on your progression:
-	 * Higher value if you do ot have ram/threads to spare (e.g. at the beginning of the game or after augment)
+	 * Higher value if you do not have ram/threads to spare (e.g. at the beginning of the game or after augment)
 	 * Gradually lower this value to 0 as you have more threads you have spare, to allow more targets to be hacked.
 	 *
 	 * Note: It is better to have some total threads spare, in order to respond to higher value targets